 First things first, what on dog’s green earth is a Labradoodle?
 This loveable, energetic whirl of fur and paws is cross-bred from two other very popular dog breeds, the Labrador and Poodle.
-In fact the Labradoodle is the cross breed that started the whole doodle craze–originally intended as a hypoallergenic new type of guide dog, these dogs have quickly gained popularity as pets (they even ranked #17 most popular in the country in 2020).
+In fact the Labradoodle is the cross breed that started the whole doodle craze–originally intended as a hypoallergenic new type of guide dog, these dogs have quickly gained popularity as pets.
 And it’s no wonder!
 With their teddy bear looks, curly coats, and let’s face it, sometimes wacky antics, they’re firm favorites with families, and well, just about everyone.

 Is a Labradoodle the right kind of dog for you?
 There are a lot of things to consider when adding a dog to your life, so we’ve covered just about everything you’ll need to know in this in-depth breed profile.